Myanmar: EU's third round of sanctions raises eyebrows | DW | 09.06.2021

 Maung also called on the EU to push for a global arms embargo on Myanmar.
 Brussels has frozen the sale and transfer of weapons to the country, while the United Nations earlier introduced a non-binding resolution for an arms embargo.
 However, the ASEAN bloc has opposed the UN resolution.

-It waits to be seen whether MOGE, as well as other lucrative military-run entities, will be part of the new sanctions promised by Borrell last week during his visit to Jakarta.
+It remains to be seen whether MOGE, as well as other lucrative military-run entities, will be part of the new sanctions promised by Borrell last week during his visit to Jakarta.

 Nabila Massrali, EU Spokesperson for Foreign Affairs and Security Policy, said she "would not speculate" on what the new sanctions will entail as they are still being discussed in Brussels.